Oxford Theatre Guide: Must-Visit Venues for Seeing The Best Shows

 Keble is one of Oxford’s colleges that has a small theatre showing a variety of student productions every year.
 The relatively new O Reilly Theatre opened in 2002.
 It can seat around 200 people and has excellent technical facilities.

 Every term, the best student productions are chosen to perform.
 You can expect to see anything from an original musical to a gritty drama.
 Check the O’Reilly Theatre website to see what’s on and to buy your tickets.

 The Moser Theatre is part of Wadham College, and its primary use is as a classroom.
 Throughout the year, however, you can also find student performances to watch here.

-The charming room with its theatre-style tiered seating can accommodate 130 people.
+The charming room, with its theatre-style tiered seating, can accommodate 130 people.
 Students perform a variety of shows, from comedic musicals to dramas about real-life issues.
-There isn’t much advertising of performances, but you can look on Wadham’s Events page to see what’s showing when.
+There isn’t much advertising for performances, but you can look on Wadham’s Events page to see what’s showing and when.